Sparse Multichannel Blind Deconvolution of Seismic Data via Spectral Projected-Gradient: Methods Based on Euclid Deconvolution

-$\bA$ is a $\frac{1}{2}(J-1)JN\times JN$ matrix, and the vector $\be$ is also a $\frac{1}{2}(J-1)JN$-element vector formed by concatenating all the right-hand side vectors in \eqref{eq:matrixXR}.
-If the convolution model is a perfect fit to the data, then the noise terms $\bz_j$ in \eqref{conv_model_vec} are zero and $\|\be\|=0$.
-Conversely, if $\|\be\|=0$ and all $\|\br_j\|\neq0$, then all the noise terms $\bz_j$ in \eqref{conv_model_vec} must be zero, which implies that the convolution model is a perfect fit to the data.
+If the convolution model is a perfect fit to the data, then the noise terms $\bz_j$ in equation \eqref{conv_model_vec} are zero and $\|\be\|=0$.
+Conversely, if $\|\be\|=0$ and all $\|\br_j\|\neq0$, then all the noise terms $\bz_j$ in equation \eqref{conv_model_vec} must be zero, which implies that the convolution model is a perfect fit to the data.
+These facts motivate an optimization problem that minimizes $\|\bA \bx \|_2$.